Jeffrey Dinowitz

 Jeffrey Dinowitz (born December 3, 1954) is an American politician who represents District 81 in the New York State Assembly, which comprises Kingsbridge, Marble Hill, Norwood, Riverdale, Van Cortlandt Village, Wakefield, and Woodlawn Heights.
-Dinowitz has served in the New York State Assembly since 1994.
+He has served in the New York State Assembly since 1994.

 Early life, education, and family

 Dinowitz was born and raised in the Bronx.
-He grew up in Soundview before moving to Kingsbridge Heights at age 10.
 He is a graduate of the Bronx High School of Science, Lehman College of the City University of New York, and Brooklyn Law School.

 Dinowitz first entered politics as a volunteer on the George McGovern 1972 presidential campaign.
 He was also involved in community issues such as tenant advocacy and volunteering on the board of Bronx Council for Environmental Quality during the 1970s.

-Prior to entering the Assembly, Dinowitz served for a decade as an administrative law judge for New York.
+Prior to entering the New York State Assembly, Dinowitz served for a decade as an administrative law judge for New York.

-He and his wife Sylvia Gottlieb have been married since 1978 and now live in the Riverdale section of the Bronx after previously living together in Kingsbridge and Kingsbridge Heights.
+Dinowitz and his wife Sylvia Gottlieb have been married since 1978 and now live in the Riverdale neighborhood of the Bronx.
 They have two children: Kara and Eric, and four grandchildren.

 Career

 New York State Assembly

-Dinowitz was first elected in a special election held in 1994 to replace G. Oliver Koppell.
-Dinowitz is currently serving as chair of the New York State Assembly Committee on Codes, as well as the Bronx Delegation.
-He is also a member of Committees on Ways and Means, Rules, Health, Election Law, and is a member of the Puerto Rican/Hispanic Task Force.
+Dinowitz was first elected in a special election held in 1994 to replace Oliver Koppell.
+Dinowitz serves as chair of the New York State Assembly Committee on Codes, as well as of the Bronx delegation.
+He is also a member of the Puerto Rican/Hispanic Task Force and the committees on Ways and Means, Rules, Health, and Election Law.

-Previously, Dinowitz served as Chair of the Assembly Committee on Judiciary from 2018 to 2020.
-In 2017, Dinowitz served as Chair of the Assembly Committee on Corporations, Authorities, and Commissions, which has oversight of the MTA and public utilities, among other entities.
-Before that, Dinowitz served as Chair of the Committees on Consumer Affairs and Protection, Aging, and Alcoholism and Drug Abuse.
+Previously, Dinowitz served as chair of the Assembly Committee on Judiciary from 2018 to 2020.
+In 2017, Dinowitz served as chair of the Assembly Committee on Corporations, Authorities, and Commissions, which has oversight of the MTA and public utilities, among other entities.
+Before that, Dinowitz served as chair of the committees on Consumer Affairs and Protection, Aging, and Alcoholism and Drug Abuse.

-Major policy achievements
+Dinowitz was a key figure in the 2008 "Rainbow Rebellion" that united several factions of the Bronx Democratic Party in order to overthrow party chair Jose Rivera, who had been accused of nepotism and patronage in his time as county leader.
+Dinowitz joined with then-Assemblyman Rubén Diaz Jr., Assemblyman Carl Heastie, Assemblyman Michael Benedetto, then-Assemblywoman Aurelia Greene, and others to oust Rivera.

+Legislation

+In 2016, Dinowitz passed legislation to enter New York State into the National Popular Vote Interstate Compact, and to enact protections against human trafficking.

+In 2019, Dinowitz passed legislation that eliminated all non-medical exemptions to school vaccine requirements.

-In 2020, Dinowitz was able to pass legislation to protect tenants and homeowners including the Tenant Safe Harbor Act as well as the Emergency Eviction & Foreclosure Prevention Act.
-Also in 2020, Dinowitz passed legislation to expedite court-ordered apartment repairs in honor of a child (Jashawn Parker) who was tragically killed in a fire while the apartment's landlord was fighting tenants in court to avoid making repairs.
+In 2020, Dinowitz passed legislation intended to protect tenants and homeowners, including the Tenant Safe Harbor Act and the Emergency Eviction & Foreclosure Prevention Act.
+Also in 2020, Dinowitz passed legislation to expedite court-ordered apartment repairs in honor of a child who was killed in an apartment fire while the landlord fought in court to avoid making repairs.
 Also in 2020, Dinowitz passed legislation to allow absentee voting through 2021 in response to the COVID-19 pandemic.

-In 2019, Dinowitz passed a bill which eliminated all non-medical exemptions to school vaccine requirements attracted worldwide attention and praise from the medical community.

-Dinowitz has also passed legislation in 2016 to enter New York State into the National Popular Vote compact, and to enact protections against human trafficking.